StuartEXR/test_technique_backend/README.md

 Via your app, we would like you to:

- - Display the list of investments in the form of a table (raw HTML or a 3rd party library that lets you apply various filters, right-clicks, drag-and-drop...)
+ - Display the list of investments in the form of a table (raw HTML or 3rd party library...)
+ - Choose the currency that you want to display the budgets in
  - Add a form so that we can trigger the API filters
+ - Multiselect so that we can delete several investments
  - Add a page to show and to modify the details of a single investment

-Although this test if aimed togethers backend developers, feel free to show off your skills by imagining and adding some interesting graphs / maps to spice up your website!
+Although this test is aimed at backend developers, feel free to show off your skills by imagining and adding some interesting graphs / maps to spice up your website!

-## Bonus stages
+## Bonus steps
 The following are not obligatory but would be excellent to see!

  - Deploy your application to a cloud platform of your choice